 Use other tools, for example, a debugger or flow analyzer, to detect instances of the use of uninitialized variables.

-6.23 Operator Precedence/Order of Evaluation [JCW]
+6.23 Operator Precedence and Associativity [JCW]

 6.23.1 Applicability to language

+The vulnerability as specified in ISO/IEC 24772-1 clause 6.23 applies to Fortran.

 Fortran specifies an order of precedence for operators.
 The order for the intrinsic operators is well known except among the logical operators .not., .and., .or., .eqv., and .neqv..
-In addition, any monadic defined operator, the intrinsic operator //, and any dyadic defined operator have a position in this order, but these positions are not well known.
+In addition, any monadic defined operator, and any dyadic defined operator have a position in this order, but these positions are not well known.

 6.23.2 Guidance to language users

-Use parentheses and partial-result variables within expressions to avoid any reliance on a precedence that is not well known.
+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.23.5.

+Consult the Fortran reference manual or suitable textbooks for definitive information.

 6.24 Side-effects and Order of Evaluation [SAM]